-Please keep the following laws, guidelines, and information in mind as you drive on Prince Edward Island:
+Also, please keep the following laws, guidelines and information in mind:

 The cliffs in PEI are made of soft red sandstone, which crumbles easily when waves strike the bedrock and during spring thaw.
 The shoreline is eroding at an average rate of one meter per year.
-As a result, cliffs are cut back, creating real danger to hikers above and below the cliffs.
+As a result, cliffs can be dangerous to anyone climbing or standing above or below the cliffs.
 Don't get too close to the edge.
-Use caution and remember that climbing and ice climbing on cliffs is dangerous.

-Canadian citizens will be covered under their own provincial health care plan.
-If you are travelling from outside of Canada, you should get or extend your health insurance coverage before coming to PEI on vacation.
+As a Canadian citizen, you are covered by your provincial health care plan while in PEI.
+If you are travelling from outside of Canada, you should buy or extend your health insurance coverage before coming to PEI on vacation.

 International Visitors to Canada

 Visitors from international locations must carry a valid passport and VISA, if required.

 The legal drinking age on PEI is 19.
 Minors may be present in licensed lounges between 11am and 8pm if accompanied by parents and a meal is ordered.

 You must be 19 years-old to purchase tobacco, alcohol or cannabis from an authorized retailer.

 If you choose to use recreational cannabis in PEI, you need to know the laws.
 For details, visit www.justthefactspei.ca/laws.